akashdeshpande/100-days-of-code/log.md

 **Thoughts** It was very lazy today.
 Don't know what came over me, but I didn't want to do it.
 But I showed up and completed it anyway.

+### Day 6: September 27, Sunday

+**Today's Progress**: Completed 100% of basic CSS from freecodecamp.org

+**Thoughts** I was wondering if I would be able to complete basic css today.
+I did.
+Learnt a few things I didn't knew before.

 ##### (example to copy from later)
 ### Day x: Month 00, Day